BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 - Prof. Raula Gaikovina Kula (The University of Osaka)
 - Prof. Youmei Fan (Nara Institute of Science and Technology)
 - Dr. Benson Mirou (Papua New Guinea University of Technology)
-- Mrs. Winifred Kula (Bank of South Pacific)
+- Winifred Kula (Bank of South Pacific)

----

-Find more details on the [Travel Information page](travel.md).

 ---